TeachBooks/Nested-Books/README.md

 ## The external book is updated

 When you add the external book as a submodule to your repository, Git will pin its version.
-When the external book is updated, you'll need to manually pull the updates to the parent book:
+When the external book is updated, you'll need to manually pull the updates to the parent book or use the automatic GitHub Dependabot:

+### Autoamtic using GitHub Dependabot:
+TO BE WRITTEN

-### ... using CLI
+### Manual using CLI
 ```
 git submodule update --remote
 ```
-### ... using GitHub Desktop
+### Manual using GitHub Desktop

 First, pull changes for the external repository (which is stored locally in your parent repository)